U.S. natural gas futures slip to one-week low on milder forecasts

 Analysts have said European inventories were about 20% below normal for this time of year, compared with just 3% below normal in the United States.
 EIA/GASNGAS/POLL

-Looking ahead, many analysts said milder-than-normal weather in December will cause U.S. utilities to leave enough gas in storage to allow stockpiles to reach above-normal levels in a week or two.

-That would be the first time storage would be at above-normal levels since April.
+Looking ahead, many analysts said milder-than-normal weather in December will cause U.S. utilities to leave enough gas in storage to allow stockpiles to reach above-normal levels in a week or two, the first above-normal storage levels since April.

 Data provider Refinitiv said output in the U.S. Lower 48 states has averaged 96.51 billion cubic feet per day (bcfd) so far in December, just shy of November's monthly record of 96.54 bcfd.